-There is one reason for taking a flying aptitude test, but with differing objectives depending on your intentions.
+There is one reason for taking a flying aptitude test, but with different objectives depending on your intentions.
 If you want to get a private pilot’s license or become a commercial pilot, it is a good idea to take a flying aptitude test.
-This can tell you whether you are suited to such goal and what skills you may need to improve upon.
+It can tell you whether you are suited to such goal and what skills you may need to improve.
 If you want to become a military pilot, the other objective is financial.

-In any walk of life it costs money to train as a pilot.
-As a military pilot that cost is even greater.
+In any walk of life, it costs money to train as a pilot.
+As a military pilot that cost is even more significant.
 From a financial standpoint, taking a flight aptitude test becomes imperative.
-If you fail your flying aptitude test the chances are you will not make a good pilot.
+If you fail your flying aptitude test, the chances are you will not make a good pilot.
 In knowing that, the services are unlikely to risk spending a lot of money on potentially wasted training.

-Of course that is not all, depending on which armed services you wish to join.
-In the USA, before you can join any armed service, you have to pass your ASQT, or Armed Services Qualification Test.
+Of course, that is not all, depending on which armed services you wish to join.
+In the USA, before you can enter any armed service, you have to pass your ASQT or Armed Services Qualification Test.
 If you wish to become an Air Force or Navy Pilot, then you will also want to do well in your ASVAB or Armed Services Vocational Aptitude Battery.
-However in the UK there is no initial test required to be taken before joining any of the armed forces.
+However, in the UK there is no initial test required to be taken before joining any of the armed forces.

 However, like the USA, there are aviation aptitude tests that have to be passed before you will be considered for pilot training in the UK.

 The following is a list provided courtesy of the USAC that will give you a clear indication of the subject areas tackled in a military flight aptitude test:

 - Reading Comprehension